arkag70/myGAproject/README.md

 # myGAproject
-using genetic algorithm to optimize solutions trying to optimize an 'n' variable rastrigin function
+optimize solutions using genetic algorithm observing the nature of genetic algorithm while converging to a solution; here it is a phrase or a sentence